tdeekens/flopflip/readme.md

 ## Installation

-This is mono repository maintained using [lerna](https://github.com/lerna/lerna).
+This is a mono repository maintained using [lerna](https://github.com/lerna/lerna).
 It currently contains four [packages](/packages) in a `launchdarkly-wrapper`, `react`, `react-redux` and `react-broadcast`.
 You should not need the `launchdarkly-wrapper` yourself but one of our bindings (react-broadcast or react-redux).
 Both use the `react` package to share components.

 Depending on the preferred integration (with or without redux) use: